ykkim123/ykkim123.github.io/_posts/2020-07-06-Probabilistic-Record-Linkage.md

 - Deterministic record linkage
 - Probabilistic record linkage

 For deterministic record linkage, matching keys such as identification number and name, are used to integrate data.
-This is a practical way of integrating data, but may miss matching pairs with typo errors.
+This is a practical way of integrating data, but may miss matching pairs due to misspelling.
 For example, for a pair of records with name 'John Smith' and 'Jon Smith' respectively, these records will not be matched since 'John' and 'Jon' are not the same even if there is a chance of being the same person.

 On the other hand, probabilistic record linkage uses characteristics of records, rather than *unique* matching key.
 It uses the following similarity score: <br>